Chapter 1

 “Do I need to go roll my hair too?”
 I called down the hallway.
 “I haven’t even showered.”

 Macy’s hard face softened at the sight of me: her baby sister.
-“Oh, Grace, sorry, good mornin’.
+“Oh, Gracie.
+Sorry, good mornin’.
 No, no…you’re fine.
 It’s only me worryin’.”
 She shoved Kate aside to move down the hall to give me a big hug.
 “You always look so pretty, Gracie.
-I wish I could be 17 again.
-There’s nothing better than to have youthful skin.”
+I wish I could be seventeen again.
+There’s nothin’ better than to have youthful skin.”

 “I told you to stay out of the tanning bed,” Kate scoffed.
-Macy unwrapped her arms from me and started to move in towards Kate.
-Her mouth formed into an angry grimace which gaped open to hurl another insult when Mama called on the intercom.
+Macy dropped her arms from hugging me and started to move in towards Kate.
+Her mouth formed into an angry grimace then opened to open to hurl another insult when Mama called on the intercom.

-I ran up behind Macy and flung my tiny arms around my oldest sister’s waist.
-“Please, y’all, don’t fight.
-I know y’all are stressed, and I’m tired too, but it’s gonna to be a long day in the car.
-Can’t we just get along?”
+I ran up behind Macy and flung my arms around my oldest sister’s waist.
+“Please, y’all don’t fight.
+I know everyone is stressed.
+I’m tired too, but can’t we just get along?”

-Macy hugged her little sibling back.
-“We’re all good, Gracie,” she replied patting my forearm with her French-manicured fingers.
-“At least for now.
+Macy hugged me back.
+“We’re all good, Gracie” she simpered, patting my forearm with her French-manicured fingers, “at least for now.
 But Georgia Katherine Cunningham, I swear, you better act like my Maid of Honor for the next four days.
 I’ve got enough sorority sisters comin’ who are your size.
 I can stick one of them in your bridesmaid’s dress.”

 “Go ahead.”
 Kate challenged.
 “I never looked good in that light yellow you chose.
-Who the hell picks ‘daffodil’ for their wedding color?”
+Who the hell picks ‘daffodils and daisies’ as their wedding colors?”

 “Who’s supposed to be the mature one here?”
-Kate sighed.
+Kate quipped.
 “Whatever, it’s not my wedding.
 I didn’t ask to be your Maid of Honor.
 Mom made you ask me.”

 “Mama didn’t make me do anything,” Macy spat as I her walked back into her room.
-“I thought it was a nice gesture to have you and Grace stand beside me.
+“I thought it was a nice gesture to have you, and Grace, stand up there with me.
 I wanted y’all to be near Campbell as we made him part of our family.
 But if you don’t want to do it…”

 “Macy!’
 I cried.
 “Jesus!
-Please!
-Just finish getting ready.”
-I unfurled her arms around Macy’s waist, my auburn curls even messier from wrangling the bride-to-be.
-Macy turned to face me and ruffled my curls.
+Please, just finish getting ready.”
+I unfurled her arms around Macy’s waist.
+My brown curls were even messier from wrangling with the bride-to-be.
+Macy turned to face me and ruffled my hair once more to show I was her favorite sister.
+Sometimes I think she acted this way only to piss Kate off.

 “You’re too cute, Gracie.
 Maybe you should’ve been my Maid of Honor but Mama said you were too young for the bachelorette party.”

-“Well, maybe you can start this weekend.
-Kate – maybe you should have one now.
-Perhaps a cocktail would correct your bad attitude.”
-She stuck her tongue out at Kate before goin’ inside her bedroom and slammin’ the door.
+“Maybe you can start this weekend,” she winked.
+“You are almost eighteen, and you’ll need training before you head to Athens.
+Kate, perhaps you should have one now.
+Maybe a cocktail would correct your bad attitude.”
+She stuck her tongue out at Kate before going inside her bedroom and slamming the door.

-“Even at 26 she’s still a brat.”
+“Even at twenty-six she’s still a brat.”
 Kate remarked.

 “And you should know better, Miss Yale Law.”
 I sighed.
 “Come on, Kate, you know she’s stressed.
 I would be too if I was marryin’ the son of Georgia’s governor.”